Like it or not, the Duchess of Sussex has quickly risen to become one of the world's most-watched women, and one of the most divisive.

 "They had a bit of a fallout, which was only resolved when Prince Charles stepped in and asked William to make an effort."

-She's worked with the royal family for 17 years.
+Samantha has worked with the royal family for 17 years.
 According to The Times, a source close to Meghan said: "Sam will be a huge loss."

 "Going forward, Meghan might need someone cut from a slightly different cloth to traditional courtiers, who is not a career civil servant or royal insider".

-Nicknamed Samantha 'The Panther,' the former royal aideserved as assistant private secretary and communications secretary to the Queen and was one of her most trusted members of staff.
+Nicknamed Samantha 'The Panther,' the former royal aide served as assistant private secretary and communications secretary to the Queen and was one of her most trusted members of staff.

-Last month, a palace aide and assistant called "Melissa" quit because of what the Daily Mail described as "Hurricane Meghan."
+In October 2018, a palace aide and assistant called "Melissa" quit because of what the Daily Mail described as "Hurricane Meghan."

-She reportedly put off staff with her "particular brand of 'up and at 'em' West Coast energy" and rumoured routine of "getting up at 5am [and] bombarding aides with texts and her eyebrow-raising fashion.
+She reportedly put off staff with her "particular brand of 'up and at 'em' West Coast energy" and rumoured routine of "getting up at 5am [and] bombarding aides with texts" and her eyebrow-raising fashion.

 "Meghan put a lot of demands on her and it ended up with her in tears," a source The Mirror.